dabsterindia/LABs/Cluster Deployments/Hortonworks/Deploy-HDP-Cluster-Using-Ambari.md

 Review assignments & make sure everything is correct and go ahead for cluster __Deploy__'ment

 ### 3.1 : Install, Start and Test
-Ambari will install all required packages to approriate nodes.
+Ambari will install all required packages on nodes.

 Its fun to read ambari operation logs.

-Yes It is :)

 Go ahead and see operations to get more idea about __How does Ambari install hadoop services__